FlorSanders/FlorSandersBe/content/projects/deschrijfarbeiderbe/index.md

 My uncle, **Bart Van der Straeten**, is a litary critic, writer, editor and poet.

-We both started working as independent contractors around the same time, which created the perfect opportunity for me to build the website for his writing consultancy business: [**de schrijfarbeider**](https://www.deschrijfarbeider.be).
+We both started working as freelancers around the same time, which created the perfect opportunity for me to build the website for his writing consultancy business: [**de schrijfarbeider**](https://www.deschrijfarbeider.be).